Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Parameter Estimation using Blockwise Imputation

-We start with a description of the multiple blockwise imputation procedure. {This procedure is able to use more information from incomplete samples or cases than the traditional single regression imputation, which imputes missing values via regression models using all the observed variables as the predictors \citep{baraldi2010introduction, zhang2016missing, 10.1007/978-3-319-25751-8_1}.} Specifically, we assume there are $R$ groups of samples, whose missing covariates are the same within each group, and for any $r\in[1:R]$, we let $\HH(r)\subseteq \mathcal{D}$ be an index set of the samples in Group $r$.
-We also let $\mathcal{G}(r)\subseteq[1:R]$ be the index set of the groups where missing variables of Group $r$ and variables in at least one of the other sources are observed. {For example, when there are three sources of data with $R=5$ missing groups as shown in Figure \ref{block_structure_ADNI} (b), then $\mathcal{G}(2)=\{1, 3, 4\}$.
-Group $5$ is not in $\mathcal{G}(2)$, since it does not contain any information for variables in Source $3$ which are missing in Group $2$.} {We assume that $\mathcal{G}(r)\ge 1$ for each $r\in[1:R]$, implying that each covariate is observed in at least one group.}
+Specifically, for each missing group, the first step in BI is finding the groups that can be used to construct association between missing variables and at least part of observed variables in this group.
+For each Group $r\in[1:R]$, we let $\mathcal{G}(r)\subseteq[1:R]$ be the index set of the groups in which {all} the missing variables of Group $r$ and variables in at least one of the other sources are observed, and {let $a(r), a(r)^c \subseteq [1:p]$ be the index sets of the observed variables and missing variables in Group $r$, respectively.} {For example, when there are three sources of data with $R=5$ missing groups as shown in Figure \ref{block_structure_ADNI} (b), then $\mathcal{G}(2)=\{1, 3, 4\}$ and $a(2)^c$ consists of indexes of covariates in Source $3$.
+Group $5$ is not in $\mathcal{G}(2)$, since it does not contain any information for variables in Source $3$ which are missing in Group $2$.} If Group $r$ is completely observed, that is, there is no missing values in Group $r$, we let $\mathcal{G}(r)=\{r\}$.

+{In this paper, we assume without loss of generality that $|\mathcal{G}(r)|\ge 1$ for each $r\in[1:R]$, implying that each covariate is observed in at least one group.} This assumption is equivalent to that, for each missing variable in Group $r$, there is at least one group of samples reflecting the association between this missing variable and at least part of observed variables in Group $r$.
+Note that this assumption does not require the existence of complete samples, since incomplete groups could also contain values for both missing variables and some observed variables in Group $r$.